keewis/healpix-geo/docs/healpix/index.md

 Based on `nested`, there are two more schemes that also encode the refinement level in the cell id:

-- `nunique`, which represents all cells in the hierarchy breadth-first, i.e. cells of a refinement level are close numerically.
+- `nuniq`, which represents all cells in the hierarchy breadth-first, i.e. cells of a refinement level are close numerically.
-- `zunique`, which represents all cells in the hierarchy depth-first, i.e. descendant cells of a given cell are close numerically.
+- `zuniq`, which represents all cells in the hierarchy depth-first, i.e. descendant cells of a given cell are close numerically.

 [Gorski et al., 2005]: https://doi.org/10.1086/427976